-Interested in the Geomicrobial Physiology / Organic Geochemistry Lab in beautiful Boulder, Colorado?
+Interested in the Geomicrobial Physiology Lab in beautiful Boulder, Colorado?
 Please check the information below and contact Sebastian via email to introduce yourself and inquire about opportunities (please attach a current CV in PDF format).
 Note that I will not be recruiting new graduate students until Fall 2025.

 We welcome undergraduate students from all science and engineering majors.
 No matter which type of research you are interested in, starting as early as possible is key to being able to do some exciting research by the time you graduate, and many of our undergraduates lead their own research projects and contribute to scientific publications.
 We have various ways undergraduate students work with us from volunteers, work study students, and Undergraduate Research Opportunities (UROP) assistantships for initial work experience (typically by assisting one of our graduate students, postdocs or staff scientists); to the Summer Multicultural Access to Research Training program (SMART), Research Experience for Community College Students (RECCS), UROP individual grants, Biological Sciences Initiative (BSI) scholarships, and undergraduate honors theses for students interested in taking ownership of their own project.

 Our lab admits graduate students through the Department of Geological Sciences as well as the Interdisciplinary Quantitative Biology Program.
 All prospective graduate students are highly encouraged to start planning early and apply for graduate fellowships (typically due in early to mid fall).
 Programs that are particularly recommended to look into include the NSF Graduate Student Fellowship Program (GRFP), the Hertz Foundation Graduate Fellowship Award, the Ford Foundation Predoctoral Fellowship Program, and the National Defense Science and Engineering Graduate Fellowship (NDSEG).